 This city consists of sixty acres, be they more or less, inclosed with a begrimed wall, from ten to twenty feet in height.
 Boston Common is not far from the size of Vera Cruz; its burned district their own place.
 Yet all this could be cured by a few score thousand dollars.
-The castle lies two miles, perhaps, from the shore, and reefs extend a third of the way toward it on the northern side.
-A breakwater could easily be built over the rest of the way, and the harbor of Vera Cruz laugh at the peril of the north wind and enjoy its refreshment.
-Some time the government will make this improvement.
-Vet "manana" (to-morrow), they would say here their word for all enterprises and duties.
+The castle lies two miles, perhaps, from the shore, and teefs extend a third of the way toward it on the northern side.
+A breakwater could easily be built over the rest of the way, and the property large and the peril of the north wind, and enjoy a chreshold point time the government will make the peril of the north wind.